 The Benefits of Using a Balance Sheet As a Business Owner

 Diligently tracking your company’s finances can help you identify potential issues before they turn into major problems.
 In fact, 29 percent of small businesses fail because they run out of cash.
 This is an issue that may be avoided through proper reporting.

 Ultimately, a balance sheet provides the information you need to sustain and grow your business over time.
 Creating one doesn’t need to be complicated, and its benefits can be far-reaching.
-Let’s explore three notable benefits in this post.
+Let’s explore three notable advantages of balance sheets in this post.

 1. It Determines Risk and Return

 A balance sheet succinctly lists your business’s assets and liabilities in one place.
 Current and long-term assets reflect your ability to generate cash and sustain operations.